Netflix/dispatch/docs/admin-guide/administration/incident/incident-type.md

 ## Incident Types

-Dispatch allows you to define incident types.
-Incident types bucket or categorize your incidents and map various other Dispatch resources (e.g., services and individuals) to these types.
+Dispatch allows you to categorize your incidents by defining incidents types and to map them to various Dispatch resources (e.g. templates).

 ![](../../../.gitbook/assets/admin-ui-incident-types.png)